elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 - **Bulk Actions** - `POST /rules/_bulk_action`: with **duplicate** action

-will perform migration but does not allow for customization during the duplication proces.
+will perform migration but does not allow for customization during the duplication process.

 So we can analyze the expected outputs of the migration of all these 8 endpoints together.